 Best Containers To Use

-- Mason Jars – The easiest and most inexpensive way to store chia puddings. > Buy 8 oz Mason Jars Here.
+- MASON JARS: The easiest and most inexpensive way to store chia puddings.

-- Yogurt Parfait Containers – You might prefer to use plastic containers if you’re taking these to work or school.
+- YOGURT PARFAIT CONTAINERS: You might prefer to use plastic containers if you’re taking these to work or school.
 These parfait containers are BPA free and will keep the toppings separate from chia pudding until you’re ready to eat.
-This keeps them fresher longer. > Buy Yogurt Parfait Containers Here.
+This keeps them fresher longer.

-- Weck Jars – An upgrade from traditional mason jars, these glass containers are so beautiful and reusable for a variety of recipes. > Buy Weck Jars Here.
+- WECK JARS: An upgrade from traditional mason jars, these glass containers are so beautiful and reusable for a variety of recipes.

 How To Make Chia Pudding

-- Freshness – If you make chia pudding in advance, don’t add fresh toppings until the day you’re ready to eat.
+- Maximum Freshness.
+If you make chia pudding in advance, don’t add fresh toppings until the day you’re ready to eat.
 This will prevent eating soggy fruit, which isn’t much fun.

 Chia Pudding FAQs

 It’s pretty straightforward to eat.
 Take a spoon and stir it up – then take a bite.
 Chia pudding is usually eaten cold, so keep it in the fridge until you’re ready to eat.
 It’s fine stored at room temperature for a few hours if you plan to bring it to work or school.

 The calories will vary depending on the flavor you choose and the ingredients added.
 A basic vanilla chia pudding without toppings has __ calories for reference.